 As aforementioned, Sam color corrects every single image from your wedding to make sure each and every image is finalized as a professional and high-quality product.

-Don’t book any vendors who won’t provide you with a written contract!
+Yes!
+You will, and here is a tip for you.
+Don’t book vendors who won’t provide you with a written contract!

 - What attire will the photographer and their assistants wear?